iosdecal/ios-decal-hw2/README.md

 ## Grading

 Grading is based on how many autograder tests you pass.
 We provided all autograder tests in the *UITests group.
 You get assigned 1 point for every set of tests you passed.
 Note that if you don't pass Required Behaviors, you automatically get an F. You get a total score out of 4.
+For context a 0/4 and 1/4 - F, 2/4 - D, 3/4 - C, 4/4 - B.

-We reserve the top 3 submissions for the top students in the class.
+We reserve the top submissions for the top students in the class.
 These students will get a 5/4 and will be passed on to Apple recruiting.

 ## Video Demos